L3DEVIL/VphonegagaInject/README.md

 ### Java

+**`MainActivity.java`**:
+You pretty don't need to work with it unless you are implementing something like login layout.

-**`StaticActivity.java`**: Start by game activity's `OnCreate` Checks if device running Android 6.0 or above and if have overlay permission checked.
+Static method `Start()` and `LoadLibOnly()` can be called from game's `OnCreate`. `Start()` checks if device running Android 6.0 or above and if have overlay permission checked before starting menu service.
-Start() will be called when implementing the menu to the game.
-We will explain later

-**`MainActivity.java`**: Start by `AndroidManifest.xml`.
-Only use if you really need it (Will be explained later)

 **`modmenu/Preferences.java`**: Saving the menu feature preferences and calling changes via JNI

 **`modmenu/FloatingModMenuService.java`**: Main codes of mod menu design

 The codes of floating mod menu.
 You don't need to change much unless you want to redesign it.
-The codes are explained in the comments (//...)
+The codes are explained in the comments

+Note: In the `run()` handler method inside `initFloating()`, there is a code that checks if game lib is loaded or not before loading feature lists.
+If you are running the app as debug and want to test preferences, comment the if-else code out except feature list thing.
+Otherwise it would get stuck without a game

 - `GradientDrawable`